 Harvest of those who have accepted gospel = 7th trumpet

-Winepress of God’s wrath for those who have not
+Winepress of God’s wrath for those who have rejected it

 The enemies of God finally struck down at Armageddon